SUBMISSION GUIDELINES FOR CONTRIBUTORS

 It is essential that the references are formatted to the specifications given in these guidelines, as these cannot be formatted automatically.
 Please use the reference style as described in The APA Publication Manual (6th ed.).

-References in the text: These should be as precise as possible, giving page references where necessary; for example (Fillmore 1990; Clahsen 1991: 252-253) or, as in Brown et al. (1991: 252).
+References in the text: These should be as precise as possible, giving page references where necessary; for example (Clahsen, 1991, p.
+252) or: as in Brown et al. (1991, p.
+252).
 All references in the text should appear in the references section.

 References section: References should be listed first alphabetically and then chronologically.
 The section should include all (and only!) references that are actually mentioned in the text.